keno1se/cenoApps/_pages/harmonicascaler.md

 The chromatic scale consists of 12 tones: C, C♯, D, E♭, E, F, F♯, G, A♭, A, B♭, B

 Scales over one harmonica
 Even though the diatonic harmonica is designed to play in a single key; all the twelve chromatic tones can be played; and can be used to build scales up on.
-In other words: One scale can be played in 12 different keys on one harmonica.
+In other words: One scale can be played in 12 different keys on        One tone
+        One tone in selected: "C".
+Scales are displayed for that tone.one harmonica.
 HarmonicaScaler works with 10 different scales.
 So over twelve keys the possible number of scales that can be displayed are:
 10 scales x 12 keys = **120 scales**

 Scales over twelve harmonicas